DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-14-changing-the-marketing-page-to-a-standard-start-page.md

 But we decided not to make these changes because:

 - the design and branding makes it clear that our service is related to the ‘Apply for teacher training’ service
-- there's only one service on GOV.UK, which is for the postgraduate route
+- there’s only one service on GOV.UK, which is for the postgraduate route
 - the marketing page does not mention ‘postgraduate’

-We'll monitor support queries to see whether users are confused by this after we change to the new start page format.
+We’ll monitor support queries to see whether users are confused by this after we change to the new start page format.

 ### Creating a start page on GOV.UK